joaomateusferr/mac-utils/macos/tutorials/How to restore macOS on a Apple silicon mac.md

 ## Acknowledgements

-Special thanks to Mr. Macintosh and Andrew Tsai for the videos found in the additional info section take a look at their youtube channels.
+Special thanks to Mr. Macintosh and Andrew Tsai for the videos found in the additional info sections, take a look at their youtube channels.

 Mr. Macintosh: https://www.youtube.com/channel/UC7FRPWLwRlhORhFHHywfqAg